rashmikaslikar/ELT_pipeline/Task_B.md

 ![image info](images/task_b_pipeline.png)

-#### Extract and Load
+### Extract and Load
 The first step in our data pipeline is to extract data from the source and load it into the appropriate destination.
-We're going to use the open-source tool Airbyte v0.63.5 to create connections between our data sources and destinations.
+We're going to use the open-source tool [Airbyte](https://docs.airbyte.com/using-airbyte/getting-started/) v0.63.5 to create connections between our data sources and destinations.
 Airbyte enables creating pipelines that can be scaled, monitored etc

-#### Source
+### Source
+A source is an API, file, database, or data warehouse that you want to ingest data from.
+The configured source is what you set up when you provide the variables needed for the connector to access records.

 Our source is an HTTP API.
 - base: url https://exnaton-public-s3-bucket20230329123331528000000001.s3.eu-central-1.amazonaws.com/challenge
 - endpoint 1: 95ce3367-cbce-4a4d-bbe3-da082831d7bd.json
 - endpoint 2: 1db7649e-9342-4e04-97c7-f0ebb88ed1f8.json

-##### Define HTTP API source in Airbyte
+#### Define HTTP API source in Airbyte
 Airbyte does not have a prebuilt HTTP API source.
 The custom source will have to built using Airbyte's Connector Builder utility.
 Please follow this [tutorial](https://docs.airbyte.com/connector-development/connector-builder-ui/tutorial) to define and create the source.

+### Destination
+A destination is a data warehouse, data lake, database, or an analytics tool where you want to load your ingested data.
+#### Define Postgres destination in Airbyte
+Configure destination using the prebuilt Postgres destination

+### Connection
+A connection is an automated data pipeline that replicates data from a source to a destination.
+It links a configured source (based on a source connector) to a configured destination (based on a destination connector) to perform syncs.
+It defines things like the replication frequency (e.g. hourly, daily, manually) and which streams to replicate.
+#### Create the connection
+Configure the connection between the previously defined source and destination